MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

     ![Select folder to extract mesh to dialog box with Select Folder button selected.](media/recap-photo5.PNG "Select folder to extract mesh to dialog box with Select Folder button selected")

-7. You'll see a new 3D model that has the name that you entered.
+7. You'll see a new 3D object that has the name that you entered.
 Select the model to open it in the editor.

     ![New model.](media/recap-photo6.PNG "New model")

-    Your 3D model is loaded on the editor page.
+    Your 3D object is loaded on the editor page.

     ![Model loaded on the editor page.](media/recap-photo7.PNG "Model loaded on the editor page")

-## Edit the 3D model
+## Edit the 3D object

 Several tools are available on the left side and at the bottom of the editor page.
-You can use these tools to clean up your 3D model.
-Experiment with these tools to clean up the parts of your 3D model that you don't want to keep.
+You can use these tools to clean up your 3D object.
+Experiment with these tools to clean up the parts of your 3D object that you don't want to keep.
 This tutorial shows how to remove the floor from the model.

 1. At the bottom of the editor page, select the **Lasso/Fence** tool.